 She wondered if Mary was weeping because she had thrown away that much of graces through Her intercession.

-Thus, Sister Sasagawa was overwhelmed by deep remorse.
+Thus, Sr. Sasagawa was overwhelmed by deep remorse.

 The 2nd Weeping